Uniform & Rank Inconsistencies

 Discoverse uniforms

 Star Trek Discovery comes up with still different all-blue uniforms than in either "The Cage" or the Abramsverse.
 The department colors can be found as gold, silver and copper stripes on the uniforms and are hardly recognizable as such.
 This style is in use in the years 2256 and 2257 but also as soon as in 2239 (SHO: "The Brightest Star").
 In the second season of the series, set in 2257, the Enterprise crew already has the uniforms (or at least re-imaginations thereof) that the TOS crew would wear as late as after 2265.
 The similarity to TOS is a tip of the hat (or a visual bridge), rather than a genuine attempt to adhere to the continuity of classic Trek.
 This is also evidenced by the decision to keep the odd asymmetric collars of the Discovery uniforms, which are even more noticeable on the TOS reboot uniforms.
 And although the Discovery-style Enterprise uniforms are explicitly called "new" in DIS: "Brother", they date back at least to the year 2254, as evidenced in SHO: "Q&A".
 The fact that Strange New Worlds introduces still different reimagined uniforms in its first season, set in 2258, ultimately creates an irresolvable mess.
-Although they still belong to the smaller problems of the prequels that were conceptualized as visual reboots, the many uniform oddities of the Discoverse remain inexplicable.
+What's more, these allegedly still newer uniforms are worn by the crew members visiting Rigel VII five years earlier in SNW: "Among the Lotus Eaters"!
+Although they belong to the smaller problems of these prequels that were conceptualized as visual reboots, the numerous uniform oddities of the Discoverse remain inexplicable.
 They are disregarded in this article for the sake of our sanity.

 TOS Pilots uniform